lynseahoss/Drinking-Bad/README.md

 This project is a simple application that can be expanded with later features.
 Inspired by the TV Drama "Breaking Bad" (BB), this application presents the user with a drink choice.
 Each drink choice leads to an information mashup page with BB character info, a drink selection, and the reason why that drink matches the character.

 This responsive application has a foundation in HTML, CSS and Javascript.
 It utilizes a Semantic UI CSS framework and three separate APIs.
 The focus was on clean and simple code that would allow for easy expansion with new features as the project developed.
-The team was

 ## Deployment